 Typically the ankle is rolled either inward (inversion sprain) or outward (eversion sprain).
 Inversion sprains cause pain along the outer side of the ankle and are the most common type.
 Eversion sprains along the inner side of the ankle may be a more serious injury to the tendons or to the ligaments that support the arch.

 An orthopedic surgeon should always evaluate ankle sprains.
-Dr. Garrett Tallman, an orthopedic surgeon with Direct Orthopedic Care, Encinitas, California, specializes in the care of musculoskeletal injuries, such as ankle sprains and fractures.
 A sprain can be difficult to differentiate from a fracture without an X-ray.
 If a person is unable to bear weight or there is significant swelling or deformity, the ankle may be fractured, not sprained.
-After the examination, Dr. Tallman will determine the grade of the sprain to help develop a treatment plan.
+After the examination, the DOC orthopedic surgeon will determine the grade of the sprain to help develop a treatment plan.

 Sprains are graded based on how much damage has occurred to the ligaments: Grade I mild, II moderate, or III severe.